-If you have a Phase I ESA that recommends verifying a HREC or REC, go ahead and get a second opinion, and if necessary, consider using a soil vapor assessment to confirm the ESA recommendation.
-With over 30 years of experience in conducting soil vapor assessments and reaping its advantages, we can help.
+If you have a Phase I ESA that recommends verifying an HREC or REC, go ahead and get a second opinion, and if necessary, consider using a soil vapor assessment to confirm the ESA recommendation.
+With over 30 years of experience in conducting soil vapor assessments and reaping their advantages, we can help.
 Please call us at 831-475-8141 or click below to schedule a free consultation.

 Everything has a beginning, middle, and end - even groundwater monitoring.

 The Beginning.
 After contamination is identified in groundwater at a property, it’s common practice for the local environmental oversight agency to require groundwater monitoring.
 In California, the response to groundwater contamination is prescribed in State Water Resources Control Board Resolution 92-49 (SWRCB 92-49).
 This usually comes in the form of a regulatory directive - a letter arrives in the mailbox.

 The Middle.
 The directive usually requires investigation, cleanup, and reduction of contamination by completing the following phases under their oversight:

 The thing is, groundwater monitoring usually begins with initial site assessment and ends with long-term verification monitoring - which may take up to 10 years to complete.